Taleb1423/Basic_Search_Engine/README.md

 # IDPA-Project
  Basic search engine using Elastic Search
- Made for The IDPA course
+ Made for the IDPA course
+ 1- Install docker and pull the elastic search image from it.
+ 2- Run the elastic search image container.